Sallyyyyhuang/Sallyyyyhuang/README.md

-# Hi, I'm Sally 👋
+# Good morning, Good afternoon, Good evening 🤗

 ## About Me

+Hi, I am Sally Huang from Taiwan🧋, currently working in Chandler, AZ 🌵.
-Software Engineer interested in data engineering, analytics, AI, and data-driven solutions.
+I'm a software Engineer 👩‍💻 interested in data engineering, analytics, AI, and data-driven solutions.
 Currently building experience in backend systems, workflow orchestration, and scalable data infrastructure using SQL and Python.

 I enjoy working on projects involving: